Red Tent Ontario

 My Red Tent Experience

 When she arrived, she was warmly greeted with sisterly love and smiles as she hung up her coat and took off her shoes (she was glad she thought to bring her slippers - 'such a simple luxury', she thought).
-She was excited and gladly paid her $20 to help fund the Red Tent.
-She pulled back the red curtain and ventured into the Red Tent...
+Excitedly, she pulled back the red curtain and ventured into the Red Tent...
 A little unsure of what to do next, she decided to make herself a tea and found a cozy corner to lounge on the luxurious cushions and blankets that covered the floor.
 From this safe place, she felt she'd be able to watch what other women did.
 She hoped that she had sufficiently blended in.

 The elders had taken their place on the comfy couch.
 She noticed their friendly smiles and an aura of worldly wisdom seemed to surround them.
 She looked around.
 'This place feels exotic', she thought, 'womb-like and comforting.
 If only I had space in my home to recreate this feeling...'
 She watched her Red Tent Sisters arriving, some knew each other, some looked a little lost at first, but as she continued to observe she realized that it didn't matter.
 No one was watching her, she was free to be or do whatever felt right to her.
 There were no expectations of her, no pressure, no judgment.
 It was then that she realized why she had come; that the Red Tent was exactly what she needed ... and she gave herself permission to just 'be'...